r3code/SiteReliabilityEngineering/README.md

 <h3>SLOs</h3>

-**SLO (Service Level Objective)** - A quantitative measurement of time or quantity of actions that must take place to enter SLA (repercussions).
+**SLO (Service Level Objective)** - a quantitative measurement of time or quantity of actions that must take place to enter SLA (repercussions).
 Internal thresholds set to alert the SLA violation.
 Quantitatively stronger than SLA.
 Services can have multiple SLO’s.

 *Example*: HTTP (SLO) 200ms.
 If a request takes longer than 200ms you will enter SLA (usually financial repercussions).
 An SRE engineer needs to be able to anticipate (ideally) or remedy (more common) a failed SLO.